RHFieldProductManagement/openshift-aio/labs/08-deploy-rhacm.md

 > **NOTE**: Due to memory requirements the RHACM lab cannot be used simultaneously with the OCS/CNV labs

+To begin the deployment process for RHACM we first need to configure a namespace.
+By default when using Operator Hub to install RHACM it will use the open-cluster-management namespace.
+Therefore we will go ahead and create that namespace here and then use that project:

 ~~~bash
 [root@ocp4-bastion ~]# oc create namespace open-cluster-management
 namespace/open-cluster-management created